allenwp/AgX-GLSL-Shaders/README.md

 This config also comes with a different colorspace naming scheme, but with backwards compatibility setup with OCIO v2 feature of aliases, so that texture colorspaces in old .blend files will get auto-converted to the new names.

-Three of the frequently asked space names are:
+One of the frequently asked space names is:
-- `Generic Data`, this corresponds to the legacy `Non-Color` and `Raw`
-- `sRGB 2.2`, this corresponds to the legacy `sRGB`
-- `Linear BT.709 I-D65`, this corresponds to the legacy `Linear`
+- `Linear Rec.709`, this corresponds to the legacy `Linear`

 **Why?**